devgendy/stunning-hero/README.md

 npm install

-3. Start the development server npm run dev
+3. Start the development server
-Open your browser and visit: http://localhost:5173
+# Open your browser and visit: http://localhost:5173